Why this former Tesla engineer now works on battery recycling

 The same challenge exists for used batteries that come from electric cars and from consumer electronics, from smartphones to laptops.
 The amount of lithium-ion battery waste is quickly growing.
 But traditional recyclers aren’t equipped to handle it well.
 It can be dangerous: This summer, for example, a fire broke out at a warehouse storing an estimated 100 tons of lithium-ion batteries, burning for nearly a week and forcing thousands of people to evacuate the area.

 Even when batteries don’t burn, the recycling process can release plumes of toxic pollution.
 And the traditional process is inefficient, so it creates a lot of waste.
 It’s also so expensive that recyclers often have to be paid to do the work, rather than being able to buy the waste themselves and profit.
 Moving around huge EV batteries, which weigh hundreds of pounds, can cost more than the value of the materials recovered in traditional recycling.
-Melsert decided to leave Tesla and start American Battery Technology Company (ABTC), to work on the problem.
+Melsert decided to leave Tesla and start American Battery Technology Company (ABTC) to work on the problem.

 The startup is one of a small group of companies now pioneering better battery recycling.
 Traditional recycling involves shredding batteries and breaking them back down into their elemental parts with heat and chemicals.
 ABTC wanted to rethink the process based on what the team understood from working on the manufacturing side.
-“Instead of just taking all of these batteries and putting them in a high temperature furnace, or putting them into a strong acid bath, or just putting them into a shredder, we intentionally don’t do any of those,” Melsert says.
+“Instead of just taking all of these batteries and putting them in a high-temperature furnace, or putting them into a strong acid bath, or just putting them into a shredder, we intentionally don’t do any of those,” Melsert says.
 “We back out many of the manufacturing steps in reverse order to ‘de-manufacture’ packs to modules, to cells, to sub-cell components.”

 The engineers knew, for example, that it was difficult to get certain powders to stick to metal substrates in manufacturing, or to keep certain liquids inside a battery cell.
 “All of those failure modes we now intentionally cause during the de-manufacturing process to make these subcomponents essentially fall apart from each other,” he says.
 After the materials are partially sorted, a chemical process extracts pure materials.